 Daniel Lavoie of Manitoba, Canada delivered his acceptance speech in French and then in English.
 His song, « Ils s’aiment » was a big hit in France.
 At the Gala, Pierre Lapointe and Charlotte Cardin performed the song in French while the English translation of its lyrics flashed on the giant screen behind them.
 Earlier in the evening, Clerel performed Lavoie’s song, « Je voudrais voir New-York » and Bruno Pelletier shared his rendition of Lavoie’s song, « La danse du smatte ».

-Deborah Cox started the show with her interpretation of “I Have Nothing” (written by Foster and Linda Thompson, and recorded in 1992 by the late, great Whitney Houston for the soundtrack to her film, The Bodyguard.)
+Singer-songwriter, actor, and Toronto native, Deborah Cox started the show with her rendition of “I Have Nothing” (written by Foster and Linda Thompson, and recorded in 1992 by the late, great Whitney Houston for the soundtrack to her film, The Bodyguard.)

-Toronto-native, Neil Donell of the band, Chicago performed “You’re the Inspiration” and “Hard To Say I’m Sorry” (written by Foster and Peter Cetera).
+Another Toronto native, Neil Donell of the band, Chicago, performed “You’re the Inspiration” and “Hard To Say I’m Sorry” (written by Foster and Peter Cetera).

 One of my favorite performances of the evening was when emerging Canadian artists Maurice Moore, James Baley, Tafari Anthony, and Divine Brown performed “After the Love Has Gone” (written by Foster, Jay Graydon, Bill Champlin, and recorded in 1978 by Earth, Wind & Fire).
 They were all dressed in white and their voices harmonized beautifully.

 Being at the 2022 CSHF Gala was an incredible experience.
-When will I ever get another chance to see my favorite artists sharing the stage on the same night?!
+I mean, when would I ever get another chance to see my favorite artists sharing the stage on the same night?!

 My daughter observed how the inductees were supportive of one another and gave heartfelt speeches.
 It’s true: They gave credit to their various collaborators throughout their respective careers.
 They shared the sentiment that once they’ve written a song and it’s out there, the songs belong to all of us.